-Minor Spills Clean up all spills immediately.
+Methods and material for conta ainment and cleaning up Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
 Slippery when spilt.
-Major Spills Minor hazard.
-Clear area of personnel.
+Major Spills Moderate hazard.
+Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+No smoking, naked lights or ignition sources.
+Increase ventilation.
+Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
-Wash area and prevent runoff into drains or waterways.
+Absorb remaining product with sand, earth or vermiculite.
+Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
 If contamination of drains or waterways occurs, advise emergency services.
 Slippery when spilt.